Wotcnt/Polyrifringence-Engine/README.md

 #  Or, 📈 Advanced & Expert questions such as:

-X. Turn on Expert Mode: (Your Question for full rigor)
+X. Expert Mode: (Fill with your Question for full rigor, start your query with "Expert Mode:")
 1. **Expert mode:** derive the fixed-point condition for the Polyrifringence recursion `$$(E_{n+1} = J(\theta,\lambda),F(E_n))$$` under Euclid-5 drift < 0.1 mrad.
 2. How do `REGF` and `PVS` jointly diagnose failure modes in a multi-gem sapphire–diamond–calcite stack at high recursion depth?
 3. Given a phase-trace CSV, show me step by step how to estimate Euclid-style angular drift from `PB_rad`, `PVS_mrad`, and `DeltaTheta_eo_mrad`.